Four phases of human history

 Science & technology

-Post 1950s scientific research has, on the one hand, extended the scale of investigation into the atomic and molecular and, on the other, into the global.
+Post 1950s scientific research has, on the one hand, extended the scale of investigation into the atomic and molecular and, on the other, into the global . . . and beyond into distant space.
 The explosion of atomic bombs in 1945 and the cracking of the genetic code in 1952 marked the start of new eras of particle physics, molecular biology, and biotechnology.
 The Human Genome Project was completed in 2003.
 On the other hand the environmental movement of the 1960s launched studies into the global environment and ecology, all firmly grounded in evolutionary biology.
-This spawned many new subject areas including conservation biology, environmental history and so on.
+Gaps in the evolutionary record continued to be filled relating to birds, dinosaurs, the transition from water to land, and the significance of extremophiles.
+This spawned many new subject areas including conservation biology, environmental history and other disciplines.
+Space travel crossed the boundary of the solar system.

 Accelerated by materials research for WWII, by the 1960s various forms of plastic were now being used in the home, while the quantities, kinds and global distribution of synthetic chemicals has escalated along with the influence of agricultural chemicals including herbicides and fertilizers, the latter to a degree that affects the biogeochemical cycling of nitrogen and phosphorus.